People

 MPH Student at Rutgers School of Public Health.
 I am a research assistant working under Payton White.
 My duties include supporting community-based studies on healthy aging, administering cognitive tests and supporting a pilot study on sleep and older adults through recruitment, testing and scoring.
 Outside of the lab, I enjoy spending time with my family and volunteering at my cultural community center.

-SHIVUM METHA
+SHIVUM MEHTA

 spm213@scarletmail.rutgers.edu